The following is a sampling of the world class faculty that you as a resident will have the opportunity to work with and learn from:

 Michael Mullen, MD, is Professor of Medicine and Director of the Institute for Advanced Medicine for the Mount Sinai Health System.
 Dr. Mullen is an expert in the treatment and prevention of HIV/AIDS as well as other infectious diseases.

 Benjamin K. Chen, MD, PhD, is Professor of Medicine (Infectious Diseases) and Vice Chair for Research for the Department of Medicine.
 His major area of research is in the studies the pathogenesis of HIV-1 infection and how cell-to-cell transmission of the virus contributes to the disease.

 Cijiang He, MD, PhD, is Professor and Chief of the Division of Nephrology.
 His major research areas include podocyte biology and pathology, signaling networks in kidney cells, systems biology of kidney disease, and kidney fibrosis.
 His major clinical interest includes diabetic kidney disease, viral-induced kidney disease, and primary glomerular disease.

-Kirk Campbell, MD, is Associate Professor of Medicine and Vice Chair for Diversity and Inclusion for the Department of Medicine.
+Kirk Campbell, MD, is Professor of Medicine and Vice Chair for Diversity and Inclusion for the Department of Medicine.
 His area of research is in the role of kidney podocytes in the development of glomerular disease.

 Charles A. Powell, MD, is Professor and Chief of the Pulmonary, Critical Care, and Sleep Medicine Division.
 He is a leader in translational research in lung cancer, investigating the effect of molecular and genetic profiles on cancer development and prognosis.